NickColley/jest-axe/README.md

 })
 ```

+### Setting custom rules and checks.

+The configuration object passed to `configureAxe` accepts a `globalOptions` property to configure the format of the data used by axe and to add custom checks and rules.
+The property value is the same as the parameter passed to [axe.configure](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#parameters-1).

+Refer to [Developing Axe-core Rules](https://github.com/dequelabs/axe-core/blob/master/doc/rule-development.md) for instructions on how to develop custom rules and checks.

 ## Thanks
 - [Jest][Jest] for the great test runner that allows extending matchers.
 - [aXe](https://www.deque.com/axe/) for the wonderful axe-core that makes it so easy to do this.